Process Alignment

-By Melanie Manning, Partner and Business Solutions Lead at Allegro Analytics
+By Melanie Manning, Chief Operating Officer at Allegro Analytics

 Have you ever been asked to report on data that simply doesn’t exist?